uvarc/rc-website/content/userinfo/accord/overview.md

 Welcome to ACCORD (Assuring Controls Compliance of Research Data), a web-based platform which allows researchers from different colleges and universities to analyze and store their sensitive data in a central location.

-ACCORD is appropriate for de-identified PII (personally identifiable information), FERPA, and other types of sensitive data.
-ACCORD cannot be used to process highly-restricted data such as CUI, FISMA, and PCI data.
+ACCORD is appropriate for de-identified PII, FERPA, business confidential, and other types of de-identified sensitive data

 Thanks to funding provided by the [National Science Foundation](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1919667), ACCORD is a **free** service for researchers.
-ACCORD is project-based, meaning investigators request access to the platform, invite co-investigators, store data (up to 1TB), and use application based computing environments to perform their computational research.
+ACCORD is project-based, meaning investigators request access to the platform, invite co-investigators, store data, and use application based computing environments to perform their computational research.
 Currently, the platform supports RStudio, JupyterLab, and Theia Python, however other applications will be added soon.

 - - -